Learning to comfort

 One of the most beautiful moments in Lamentations is when the accusing reporter of the first song breaks down in tears in the second.

-There’s a complete turnaround in his attitude toward her.
+There’s been a complete turnaround in his attitude toward Daughter Zion.
 Instead of continuing to comment on her suffering from a distance, he now expresses a desire to draw close and comfort her.
+He just doesn’t know how to.

 What can I say for you?